uyjulian/zbspac/Readme.txt

 Put the compiled binary zbspac.exe anywhere you want, and use the command 'zbspac help' to obtain the help page.

+You may also refer to Instructions.txt.

 -------------------------
 Q: Who inspired zbspac?

 The analysis of the resource package format (*.pac) is mainly done by the two guys following, independently:

-痴汉公贼(jzhang0)：The author of crass, a resource extractor that supports numerous games though plugins.
+痴汉公贼(jzhang0): The author of crass, a resource extractor that supports numerous games though plugins.
 He has withdrawn from the reverse engineering field and vanished into the linux kernel source codes.